Wisepops logo

 Step 1: Choose a template

-Once in Wisepops dashboard, go to Create Campaign > Campaign Assistant > Coupon.
+Once in Wisepops dashboard, go to Create Campaign to see the templates.

 Next—